mpayumo/accident-severity-us/README.md

 ### U.S. Vehicular Accidents by State

 California stands out as having the most share of traffic accidents followed by Texas, Florida, South Carolina, North Carolina, and upstate New York.
+The heatmap and bar graph show the magnitude of the frequency distribution.

 <p align="center"><img src="img/accidentsUS.jpg"></p